 Who attended William and Kate's wedding?

 The couple's royal wedding was attended by 1,900 guests — yes, seriously!
-Kate's younger sister, Pippa Middleton, served as her maid of honor while William's younger brother, Prince Harry, was his best man.
+Kate's sister, Pippa, served as her maid of honor while William's younger brother, Prince Harry, was his best man.
 Their wedding party also included four bridesmaids and two page boys.
 Their ceremony was attended by the bride's and groom's families, as well as members of foreign royal dynasties, diplomats, and the couple's personal guests.
 William and Kate's wedding was also televised and watched by more than 24 million people in the UK alone.
 The event was broadcast in 180 countries around the world.

 (Photo Credit: Getty Images)